 - Ensure they can easily reach the floor to kick

 Scooters can come with adjustable handlebars that allow you to change the height of your scooter as your child grows.
-Be sure to look for suitable design with the adjustable levers to minimise injury.

 Hand grips typically come in either rubber or foam.
 Both are perfectly acceptable, yet it may come down to simply the material you prefer.